 Sell It – Locally

 Selling locally saves you the cost of packaging and shipping the items.
 And the great news is, there are apps out there to help you with this.
-Craigslist is the tried and true method for this, but the Facebook market place has gotten in on the action, too.
-In addition, apps like OfferUp, Close 5, and 5miles help you sell your stuff to people in your town (or at least nearby.)
+Craigslist is the tried and true method for this, but Facebook marketplace has gotten in on the action, too.
+In addition, apps like OfferUp, eBay classifieds group, and 5miles help you sell your stuff to people in your town (or at least nearby.)

 This may be old school, but yard sales still work.
 The key is to promote your yard sale both online and off.
 Check out your local paper, post it on Craigslist and Facebook, etc. And definitely make signs to hang on the road!
 If you get a good flow of people, you can make decent money and have the buyers haul away your stuff!